SciML/Catalyst.jl/README.md

   stochastic versions of the [repressilator](https://en.wikipedia.org/wiki/Repressilator).
-  * A tutorial exploring the DiffEqBiological API for querying network properties, which also illustrates how to programmatically construct and solve a network model using the API.
+  * A tutorial exploring the DiffEqBiological API for querying network properties, which also illustrates how to programmatically and incrementally construct and solve a network model using the API.
+  * A tutorial showing how to use the wrapped [HomotopyContinuation.jl](https://www.juliahomotopycontinuation.org/) functionality to find steady-states and make bifurcation plots.
 * Full documentation of the DSL syntax, with information on the generated rate functions and models is available in the [DifferentialEquations.jl Chemical Reaction Models